 Negotiating Your Surrogacy Contract

 It’s a wonderful thing when intended parents match with a surrogate.
 As their journey together commences, they develop a relationship like no other.
-However, the possibility of not seeing eye to eye on everything exists.
-And that is why a surrogacy contract, or what Circle calls a Carrier Agreement, is put into place.
+Part of what helps this relationship be successful is having a surrogacy contract – or what Circle calls a Carrier Agreement – in place.

 As you’ll want to give close consideration to your Carrier Agreement, here is a list of the topics that are covered so you can be prepared.

 If you’re a tad overwhelmed, don’t be.
 Circle’s legal team is ready to assist you every step of the way, ensuring a finalized Carrier Agreement with which you are comfortable.